Feralfantasies/markdown-conversion/README.md

 # markdown-converter

-Convert a collection of markdown files into structured JSON for choose-your-own-adventure game engines.
+Convert a collection of markdown files into structured JSON for a text based adventure game engine.

 ## Quick Start